jensbambauer/seriale/site/content/program-neu.md

                       time: 18:30 | 6:30pm
                       type: red carpet
                       details: "The Red Carpet event sets the perfect mood for the 12th Seriale Award Ceremony.
 We invite you to join us for a festive start to the evening as we raise a glass to this year's achievements.
 Enjoy the reception as a space to connect with fellow guests and capture the excitement of the night during our photo session.
 An evening of celebration and shared anticipation awaits – the perfect moment to celebrate our passion for serial storytelling together."
-                    - title: "12th Award Ceremony of die Seriale"
+                    - title: "12th Award Ceremony of die Seriale<br/><br/>by invitation only"
                       length: 2
                       datetime: 2026-06-14
                       time: 20:30 | 8:30pm
                       type: award ceremony
                       details: "Following the Red Carpet event, the 12th Seriale Award Ceremony will honor this year's most outstanding series and pilots.
 A total of 18 awards will be presented to the projects selected by an international jury of experts.
-Once again, the ceremony will be beautifully accompanied by the musical talents of pianist Lada Nevmyatullina."
+Once again, the ceremony will be beautifully accompanied by the musical talents of pianist Lada Nevmyatullina.<br/><br/>by invitation only"
                       hosts:
                         - name: Daria Solovieva
                         - name: Robert Schäfer
+                          link: robert-schäfer
                         - name: Amarú Frida
+                          link: amarú-frida
                     - title: Aftershow
                       length: 2
                       datetime: 2026-06-14
                       time: 22:30 | 10:30pm
                       type: after show
-                      details: "Location: Âu Lac"
+                      details: "Celebration & Networking.<br/><br/>Location: Âu Lac<br/><br/>by invitation only"
         - title: June 15th
           partial: tab-sections
           data: